Fischer Technical Services was born, out of necessity, in 1979.

 Bob continued operating the part-time consulting business during the 15 years he worked for Calgon Carbon Corporation.
 During part of that assignment, he served as a maintenance/reliability consultant to all CCC plants in the U.S. as well as to their plants in England, Belgium and Germany.
-He spent the last ten years of concurrent, full-time employment training IBEW electricians to calibrate, install, troubleshoot, repair and replace instrumentation at Marathon refineries, terminals and tank farms in KY, WV and VA.
+He spent the last ten years of concurrent, full-time employment training IBEW electricians to calibrate, install, commission, troubleshoot, repair and replace instrumentation at Marathon refineries, terminals and tank farms in KY, WV and VA.

 At this writing, Fischer Technical Services has provided paid consulting services to 22 clients in ten states.
 In partial repayment of an NDEA obligation, Bob has also provided gratis consulting to several small companies and freely shared his knowledge base with scores of students, craftsmen, engineers and technical managers.
-Dr. Fischer has instructed courses in Robotics, Physics and Solid-State Electronics for three local colleges.
+Dr. Fischer has instructed courses in Physics, Robotics, and Solid-State Electronics for three colleges.

 Bob retired from full-time employment in April of 2011.
 He is now happy to have more time for short-notice consulting assignments and for ongoing research in esoteric sciences.
 History buffs may be interested in the NDEA link describing how Bob started his formal education in electronics.

-Lynn Fischer, Bob's wife, has always supported his part-time work.
+Lynn Reeser Fischer, Bob's wife, has always supported his part-time work.
 She is taking a more active involvement in the company as FTS evolves.
 Lynn provides assistance with office management, scheduling and accounting functions.